Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 \subsubsection{Interview Scaffolding}

-The interview flow was structured around a specialist-developed script covering approximately 30 diagnostic topics, which was provided to the agent as a two-part system prompt: high-level interview instructions (Figure~\ref{fig:header_prompt}) and topic-specific scripts (Figure~\ref{fig:prompt_reduced_empathy}).
+The interview flow employed a two-part system prompt: high-level interview instructions (Figure~\ref{fig:header_prompt}) and topic-specific scripts (Figure~\ref{fig:prompt_reduced_empathy}).
 The high-level instructions defined the agent’s role, tone, and overall interaction guidelines, while the topic scripts ensured systematic coverage of each diagnostic area.
 The scaffolding strategy combined supportive cues, clarifications, and structured follow-ups to guide participants through each topic \cite{10.1145/3706598.3713999, sanjeewa2024empathic, 10.1145/3637320}.
-Each topic began with a main question, followed by conditional 3-4 follow-up questions when the initial response lacked sufficient detail.
 Supportive cues included short, concrete examples to aid memory recall (e.g., “in the past couple of years,” “while walking or driving”), phrased simply to enhance accessibility for older adults.
-When participants had difficulty understanding the question, the agent rephrased questions and clarifications were provided in a concise manner to ensure understanding without overwhelming the participant.
-Structured follow-ups maintained continuity by avoiding generic repetitions when earlier responses had already addressed later questions.
+When participants had difficulty understanding the question, the agent rephrased them in a concise manner to ensure understanding without overwhelming the participant.
 To prevent topic drift, the agent issued a single, polite redirection before proceeding to the next topic, keeping the session within a reasonable length.
-This design choice reflects the broader challenge of balancing structured coverage with the need to keep older adults comfortable and engaged in a conversation that can feel sensitive or difficult to articulate.